lacduong/TacLINK/README.md

 <img  width="600" src="https://github.com/lacduong/TacLINK/blob/master/model/CastingMold.PNG">
 </p>

-# (upcoming) The source code of TacLINK is coming soon ...
+# (upcoming) The guide for implementation of TacLINK is coming soon ...

 # If the source is helpful for you.
 Please cite our paper